Human capital flight: Europe

 Human capital flight in Europe fits into two distinct trends.
 The first is an outflow of highly qualified scientists from Western Europe mostly to the United States.
 The second is a migration of skilled workers from Central and Southeastern Europe into Western Europe, within the EU.
 While in some countries the trend may be slowing, certain South European countries such as Italy continue to experience extremely high rates of human capital flight.
 The European Union has noted a net loss of highly skilled workers and introduced a "blue card" policy—much like the American green card—which "seeks to draw an additional 20 million workers from Asia, Africa and the Americas in the next two decades".

 Although the EU recognizes a need for extensive immigration to mitigate the effects of an aging population, national populist political parties have gained support in many European countries by calling for stronger laws restricting immigration.
 Immigrants are perceived both as a burden on the state and the cause of social problems such as increased crime rates and the introduction of major cultural differences.

+The EU lags significantly behind the US and China in venture capital investments, with the EU capturing only 5% of global venture capital compared to 52% in the US and 40% in China.
+A high percentage of EU scale-ups involve foreign lead investors, and many end up being acquired by foreign entities or listed on foreign stock exchanges.
+This trend contributes to a brain drain and the relocation of innovative firms outside the EU.
+Promising companies and talent to relocate overseas.
+This undermines the local business environment and hampers Europe's capacity to retain industry leaders and foster new technological advancements.